jac99/Egonn/README.md

 **EgoNN** performance...

 ## Visualizations

-Below you can find visualizations of our keypoint detector results.
-On the left we show 128 keypoints with the highest saliency uncertainty, whereas on the right 128 with the lowest.
+Below images show visualizations of our keypoint detector results.
+On the left we show 128 keypoints with the lowest saliency uncertainty (red dots), whereas on the right 128 with the highest (yellow dots).

 ![](images/keypoints_vis.png)

 ### License